jamessessford/jamessessford.com/source/_posts/i-spent-this-year-as-a-ghost.md

 # Home

 I think the only regret I have at home for this year is not taking care of my mental health as much as I should have.
-I think this is something that I definitely need to see through and act on quickly in the new year.

-Home life in general is fantastic, I'm still with my girlfriend and we now have a dog and are finally starting to get the house in order!
+Home life in general is fantastic, I'm still living happily with my girlfriend and we now have a dog and are finally starting to get the house in order!

 My brother and his family have also moved closer to us which is fantastic as I get to see them a lot more often than I did before.